Getting older can be an exciting and enjoyable experience. Here’s how.

 Getting older is not for wimps.

-After the age of 50, daily life can become more challenging in unexpected ways.
+After 50, daily life can become more challenging in unexpected ways.

 Nobody wants to turn into the you-kids-get-off-my-lawn senior who complains about ailments.
-And yet, it happens all the time – once-young people turn into rigid old grumps.
+And yet, it happens often – once-optimistic people become rigid old grumps.

 It doesn’t have to be that way.